aimat-lab/ML4pXRDs/README.md

 # ML for pXRDs using synthetic crystals
-This repository contains the code of the publication "Neural networks trained on randomly generated crystals can classify space-groups of ICSD X-ray diffractograms".
-It can be used to train machine learning models (e.g. for the classification of space groups) on powder XRD patterns simulated on-the-fly from synthetically generated random crystal structures.
+This repository contains the code of the publication "Neural networks trained on synthetically generated crystals can extract structural information from ICSD powder X-ray diffractograms".
+It can be used to train machine learning models (e.g., for the classification of space groups) on powder XRD diffractograms simulated on-the-fly from synthetically generated random crystal structures.

-If you have any problems using the provided software, if documentation is missing, or if you find any bugs, feel free to contact us or add a new issue on GitHub.
+If you have any problems using the provided software, if documentation is missing, or if you find any bugs, feel free to add a new issue on GitHub.

 The repository contains the following components: